SkyN9ne/AutoClash/README.md

 # Automation for Clash of Clans
 ----------
 AutoClash is a powerful tool for Clash of Clans, that utilizes the Android Debug Bridge (ADB) to automate gameplay.
-It works with most device emulators and physical devices.
+Since we are using the built-in android developer mode, your device does not have to be rooted.

 ## Features